-Peter Post is the managing director of The Emily Post Institute and the author of five etiquette books, including the New York Times bestseller Essential Manners for Men, Essential Manners for Couples, and The Unwritten Rules of Golf.
+Peter Post is an etiquette expert and the managing director of The Emily Post Institute.
+He is the author of five etiquette books, including the New York Times bestseller Essential Manners for Men, Essential Manners for Couples, and The Unwritten Rules of Golf.
 Since its release, Essential Manners for Men has been reprinted eight times and Peter has done more than 500 media interviews on the subject of men’s manners.
 Peter is also the co-author of The Etiquette Advantage in Business, 3rd edition, and A Wedding Like No Other.

 As a business etiquette expert, Peter covers topics ranging from CEO ethics to dealing with coworkers with body odor and from dinner party etiquette to the top questions about email at work.

 The creator of Emily Post business etiquette seminars, Peter leads business seminars for companies both in the United States and abroad.
 In addition, Peter is the creator and co-presenter of the Emily Post Business Etiquette Train the Trainer Course, taught twice yearly in Burlington, Vermont, or globally by special request.
 Peter also hosts The Emily Post Institute’s E-Learning program.
 Each e-learning module features Peter as he guides viewers through major manners concepts illustrated with moving text and images that speak a language all their own.

 Since 2004, Peter has authored the Boston Sunday Globe’s weekly question-and-answer business etiquette advice column, “Etiquette at Work.”

 Peter is a popular source for media outlets including the New York Times, The Chicago Tribune, Kiplinger, GQ, and The Wall Street Journal.